 The SFSYO embarked on its first European tour in 1986, where it was awarded the world's highest honor for a young musician's orchestral ensemble, the City of Vienna Prize, at the 15th International Youth and Music Festival.
 In the summer of 1989, the SFSYO made its first tour of Asia with performances in Hong Kong, Singapore, and Malaysia.
 During the summer of 1992 the ensemble performed in Italy, Spain, and France, including a performance at one of the world's most prestigious festivals, Aix-en-Provence.
 In 1995, a three-week tour included concerts at Leipzig's Gewandhaus (in a concert broadcast live on German radio) and Amsterdam's renowned Concertgebouw.
-The SFSYO returned once again to Europe during the summer of 1998, with debuts at the Cité de la Musique in Paris and the Dvořák Hall in Prague in addition to a return engagement at the Concertgebouw in Amsterdam.
+The SFSYO returned once again to Europe during the summer of 1998, with debuts at the Cité de la Musique in Paris and Dvořák Hall in Prague, in addition to a return engagement at the Concertgebouw in Amsterdam.
 In celebration of its 20th Anniversary Season, the SFSYO embarked on its sixth international tour in June 2001, with concerts in Russia, Lithuania, and Ireland.
-That year the Youth

-Orchestra made its debut at the Great Hall of the Moscow Conservatory, performing Prokofiev's Fifth Symphony.
+That year the Youth Orchestra made its debut at the Great Hall of the Moscow Conservatory, performing Prokofiev's Fifth Symphony.
 Upon invitation by Valery Gergiev, the SFSYO also performed at the prestigious "Stars of the White Nights" Festival in St. Petersburg in the famed Mariinsky Theater.
 The tour's closing concert in Dublin was broadcast live across Ireland on Lyric FM, the country's national classical radio station.
-In July 2004, the SFSYO embarked on its seventh international tour, performing in many of Europe's most venerable concert halls such as Vienna's Musikverein, Amsterdam's Concertgebouw, and Paris' Théâtre des Champs-Élysées.
+In July 2004, the SFSYO embarked on its seventh international tour, performing in many of Europe's most venerable concert halls such as Vienna's Musikverein, Amsterdam's

+Concertgebouw, and Paris' Théâtre des Champs-Élysées.
 The Orchestra made its debut in Berlin, appeared in Germany's prestigious Rheingau Festival, and performed in two acclaimed French summer music festivals in Lyon and St. Riquier.
-Their tour in the summer of 2008 included debuts at the Berlin Philharmonie, the Munich Philharmonie, and Prague's Smetana Hall, and the 2012 tour of Berlin resulted in them winning the ASCAP Award for Adventurous Programming of American music on foreign tours (2011-12).
+Their tour in the summer of 2008 included debuts at the Berlin Philharmonie, the Munich Philharmonie, and Prague's Smetana Hall.
+In June 2012, Donato Cabrera led the SFSYO on its eighth European tour.
+For its series of six performances-including appearances at the Berlin Philharmonie, Munich Philharmonie, the International Festival d'Echternach in Luxembourg, the Rheingau Festival Wiesbaden, Regensburg, and Salzburg-the SFSYO won a 2011-12 ASCAP Award for Adventurous Programming of American music on foreign tours.